Bounds for Hardness Condensation in the Query Model: Negative Results II: Incondensability of Decision Tree Complexity

-\emph{\underline{Describing a $0$-certificate}}: A $0$-certificate for $f=\OR_k\circ \AND_{\sqrt{k}}$ contains a $0$-certificate for each copy of $\AND$.
-For each $0$-certificate the description is given by the label of a variable which is set to $0$.
-This requires $\log k^{1.5}$ bits per $\AND$.
-Therefore, the full description of a $0$-certificate for $f$ requires $k(\log k^{1.5})$ bits.
+Consider the following (usual) adversary algorithm for the Tribes: On a query by a decision tree algorithm, the adversary responds with $0$ if the $\OR$ containing the queried variable has variables which are not queried yet.
+Otherwise it's the last variable to be queried in that $\OR$, in such a case the adversary responds with $1$ if there are other $\OR$s whose output is not yet fixed.
+Finally the last variable in the last $\OR$ is queried, which implies the lower bound. \end{proof}

-\emph{\underline{Describing a $1$-certificate}}: A $1$-certificate for $f = \OR_k\circ \AND_{\sqrt{k}}$ contains a $1$-certificate for one of the copies of $\AND$.
-Hence, we describe a $1$-certificate for $f$ by just writing the label of a copy of $\AND$.
-Thus the full description of a $1$-certificate for $f$ requires $\log k$ bits.
+We consider the \emph{cheat-sheet} version $\fcs$ of the Tribes function $f$ (\cref{defi:tribes}) where certificates in the cheat-sheet cells are described as follows.
+A cell $Y_\ell$, where $\ell$ in binary is given by $\ell_1\ell_2\cdots \ell_{\log t} \in \zone^{\log t}$, describes a $\ell_i$-certificate for $x_i$ with respect to $f$ for $i\in[\log t]$. \begin{description} \item[Describing $1$-certificates:] A $1$-certificate for $f=\AND_k\circ \OR_{\sqrt{k}}$ contains a $1$-certificate for each copy of $\OR$.
+For each $1$-certificate the description is given by the label of a variable which is set to $1$.
+This requires $\log k^{1.5}$ bits per $\OR$.
+Therefore, the full description of a $1$-certificate for $f$ requires $k(\log k^{1.5})$ bits. \item[Describing $0$-certificates:] A $0$-certificate for $f = \AND_k\circ \OR_{\sqrt{k}}$ contains a $0$-certificate for one of the copies of $\OR$.
+Hence, we describe a $0$-certificate for $f$ by just writing the label of a copy of $\OR$.
+Thus the full description of a $0$-certificate for $f$ requires $\log k$ bits. \end{description} Therefore, the cheat-sheet version $\fcs$ of the Tribes function is